zubairsaiyed/ecal/README.md

 A Flask web application for displaying Google Calendar events with customizable themes and settings.

 ### 4. Calendar Sync Service (`calendar_sync_service.py`)
-A background service that monitors calendar changes, takes screenshots of the calendar web interface, and uploads them to an endpoint for display on e-paper.
+A background service that polls the calendar server for changes and uploads screenshots to an endpoint for display on e-paper.
+The calendar server handles rendering via headless Chromium.

 ## Features